QuickNS/aad-authorize-third-party/Readme.md

 This type of API is useful in any scenario where we want to allow a particular identity to access data from other entities.

-The problem here is that the token presented has no connection to the resources being accessed.
+The problem here is that the token presented might have no direct connection to the resources being accessed.
 That means that the API needs to do some additional work to validate this request and make sure the calling application is not trying to retrieve unauthorized resources from a different customer.

-< add some diagram >

 ### The problem: the aggregator scenario